Ho Dynasty Citadel to officially become World Heritage

 A ceremony to grant Ho Dynasty Citadel the status of World Cultural Heritage site will take place in the central province of Thanh Hoa on June 16.

-The 14-century Ho Dynasty citadel, built according to feng shui (geomancy) principles, was sited in landscape of great scenic beauty on an axis joining Tuong Son and Don Son mountains in a plain between Ma River and Buoi River.
-The citadel buildings represent an outstanding example of a new style of Southeast Asian imperial city.
-It is the fifth attraction in Vietnam to be listed as a World Cultural Heritage site by UNESCO, after the complex of Huế Monuments, Hội An ancient town, Mỹ Sơn sanctuary and central sector of the Imperial Citadel of Thăng Long.
+The 14th-century Ho Dynasty Citadel, constructed according to feng shui (geomancy) principles, is situated in a landscape of exceptional natural beauty, positioned along an axis that connects Tuong Son and Don Son mountains, lying between the Ma River and the Buoi River.
+The structure exemplifies a distinctive new style of a Southeast Asian imperial city.
+It is the fifth site in Vietnam to receive recognition as a UNESCO World Cultural Heritage site, following the Huế Monuments, Hội An Ancient Town, Mỹ Sơn Sanctuary, and the central sector of the Imperial Citadel of Thăng Long.

 Comments (0)